gael55x/Project-Email/README.md

 ## Email Client Template

-The `inbox.html` template displays the user's email address, navigation buttons, and two main sections: `emails-view` and `compose-view`.
+The `inbox.html` template displays the user's email address, navigation buttons, and two main sections: `emails-view`, `email-content-view`, and `compose-view`.

 ## JavaScript Functionality

- The JavaScript file `inbox.js` attaches event listeners to buttons and controls the visibility of different views (`emails-view`, 'email-content-view', and `compose-view`).
+ The JavaScript file `inbox.js` attaches event listeners to buttons and controls the visibility of different views (`emails-view`, `email-content-view`, and `compose-view`).

 ## Email Loading